Nayani Narasimha Reddy: Career

 He was first a labor union leader in VST industries.
 He took to active politics in Hyderabad as he had migrated to Hyderabad in the 1970s.
 He took active role in Telangana movement in 1969.

 He won three times as MLA from Musheerabad Constituency in Hyderabad.
 He was a Cabinet Minister of Technical Education in Y. S. Rajasekhara Reddy's Cabinet from 2004 to 2008 in Government of Andhra Pradesh.
 He was the leader to form Telangana and took part in an active role with KCR and Senior Leader from TRS Party.

 He joined Telangana Rashtra Samithi after K. Chandrashekhar Rao launched the party in 2001 and has been one of the key leaders in the movement.
-He won as MLA from TRS Party in 2014 Elections.
 He became the first Home Minister in the newly formed state of Telangana in K. Chandrashekhar Rao's cabinet.
 He was Member of Legislative Council (MLC) from Governor Quota.
 He was the Advisor for VST Labour Union Industries.